TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/default_styles.md

 ### What are default styles and where do they come from?

 As you have worked on projects, you likely observed default styles applied to certain elements, such as larger and bolder headings on `h1` elements, and blue, underlined links on `a' elements.
 There is also a good chance you struggled with things like default margins and padding.
 These styles are part of the user-agent stylesheets, ensuring basic styling for webpages without CSS.
-Each browser has it's own set of user-agent stylesheets so the default styles do vary slightly between browsers.
+Each browser has its own set of user-agent stylesheets so the default styles do vary slightly between browsers.

 ### What if I don't like the defaults?